SciML/DiffEqFlux.jl/docs/src/index.md

 post](http://www.stochasticlifestyle.com/neural-jump-sdes-jump-diffusions-and-neural-pdes/)
 (among many others!).

-Do not limit yourself to the current neuralization.
+Many different training techniques are supported by this package, including:

+- Optimize-then-discretize
+- Discretize-then-optimize
+- Hybrid approaches (adaptive time stepping + AD for adaptive discretize-then-optimize)
+- Collocation approaches

 With this package, you can explore various ways to integrate the two methodologies:

 - Neural networks can be defined where the “activations” are nonlinear functions described by differential equations